brinfoleo/tr_triggering_merge_conflict/README.md

-collaborators: Jasbier Dhaliwal and Leonardo Aquino
+collaborators: Jasbier Dhaliwal and Leonardo Aqua

 👉 Triggering a merge conflict